 The Fair Housing Act (title VIII of the Civil Rights Act of 1968, 42 U.S.C.
-3601-3619) declares that it is "the policy of the United States to provide, within constitutional limitations, for fair housing throughout the United States."
+3601-3619) declares that it is "the policy of the United States to provide, within constitutional limitations, for fair housing throughout the United States.'
 See 42 U.S.C.
 3601.
-Accordingly, the Fair Housing Act prohibits, among other things, discrimination in the sale, rental, and financing of dwellings, and in other housing-related transactions because of "race, color, religion, sex, familial status, and in other housing-related transactions because of "race, color, religion, sex, familial status, had along the Fair Housing Act requires all executive branch departments and agencies administering housing and urban development programs and activities to administer these programs in a manner that affirmatively furthers fair housing.
+Accordingly, the Fair Housing Act prohibits, among other things, discrimination in the sale, rental, and financing of dwellings, and in other housing-related transactions because of "race, color, religion, sex, familial status,1 national origin, or handicap."2 See 42 U.S.C.
+3604 and 3605.
+Section 808(d) of the Fair Housing Act requires all executive branch departments and agencies administering housing and urban development programs and activities to administer these programs in a manner that affirmatively furthers fair housing.
 See 42 U.S.C.
 3608.
-Section 808(e)(5) of the Fair Housing Act (42 U.S.C.
-3608(e)(5)) requires that HUD programs and activities be administered in a manner affirmatively furthering the policies of the Fair Housing Act.